Learn how prioritizing 1:1 meetings ensures employees feel heard, receive feedback in a timely manner, and promote correction of issues or mistakes.

 - Fourth, managers should coach employees by aligning their performance (as well as their strengths, development areas, attitudes and opportunities) in the context of a broader career and development.
 This approach allows employees to affirmatively respond to these questions: “There is someone at work who encourages my development” and “At work, I have the opportunity to do what I do best every day.”

-- And finally, managers may sometimes act as a supervisor and, only when necessary, use some of the time to clarify policies or other compliance items important for that employee.
-Note: do not wait for these meetings to discuss infractions or other matters of urgency.
+- Finally, managers may sometimes act as a supervisor and, only when necessary, use some of the time to clarify policies or other compliance items important for that employee.
+(Note: do not wait for these meetings to discuss infractions or other matters of urgency.)

-These guidelines are intended to both inspire change in those not currently using 1:1 check-ins and urge those already doing them to add the structure and frequency that’s proven to improve their effectiveness.
-Prioritize 1:1 check-ins, especially in times of stress or a demanding workload.
-Holding these meetings frequently and consistently will allow managers to motivate employees in times of monotony, clarify in times of confusion, anticipate in times of disconnect, and inspire in times of uncertainty.
+These guidelines are intended to both inspire change in those not currently using 1:1 check-ins and improve the effectiveness of those already doing them.
+Especially in times of stress or a demanding workload, you should always prioritize 1:1 check-ins in your organization.
+Holding these meetings frequently and consistently will allow managers to:

 Looking for one-on-one meeting scenarios where you can provide meaningful employee feedback?
 Download our eBook